projectacrn/acrn-hypervisor/doc/primer/index.rst

 the HTML content and view it with a web browser directly on your workstation, useful if you're contributing documentation to the project.

+**_templates/**
+  Sphinx configuration updates for the standard read-the-docs templates used to format the generated HTML output

 **api/**
   ReST files for API document generation